 All the files are now available in the OASIS international standard "OpenDocument" format (.odt and .odp).
 This is the preferred format.
 For convenience I am also providing presentation documents in PDF format, and text documents in RTF format (which is readable by almost all word processing programs).
 On occasion the RTF format may lose minor details in comparison with the original OpenDocument format; but the substance will be there.

 You can view open document files with OpenOffice or LibreOffice.
-The latter is probably going to undergo more vigorous development in the future, but as of Feb., 2011, they are similar in their capabilities.
+The latter is undergoing more vigorous development and is recommended.
 They are both available for free download.
 You can view PDF files with Adobe Acrobat Reader, which is probably already on your computer.